 A Review of Hviid et al.’s 2019 MMR-Autism Study

-Q: Why didn’t Physicians for Informed Consent (PIC) use Hviid et al.’s MMR-autism study published in 2019 in the Measles Vaccine Risk Statement (VRS)?
+Q: Why didn’t Physicians for Informed Consent (PIC) use Hviid et al.’s 2019 measles, mumps, and rubella (MMR) vaccination and autism study in the MMR (Measles, Mumps and Rubella) Vaccine Risk Statement (VRS)?

-A: Hviid et al.’s 2019 study is weaker than the study analyzed in the Measles VRS for the following reasons:
+A: Hviid et al.’s 2019 study1 is weaker than the Madsen et al. study analyzed in the MMR VRS2 for the following reasons:

 1) Hviid et al.’s study has a smaller proportion of unvaccinated children.

-The study discussed in the PIC Measles VRS included 96,648 unvaccinated subjects out of 537,303 total subjects, about 1 in 5.5 subjects.
+The Madsen et al. study discussed in the PIC MMR VRS included 96,648 unvaccinated subjects out of 537,303 total subjects, about 1 in 5.5 subjects.
 Hviid et al.’s study includes 657,461 subjects, but only 31,619 were unvaccinated, about 1 in 20.8 subjects.
 Hviid et al.’s study is 4 times weaker in its representation of the unvaccinated population.

-2) The statistical power of Hviid et al.’s study is still not enough to prove that MMR causes less permanent harm than measles.
+2) The statistical power of Hviid et al.’s study is still not enough to prove that MMR causes less permanent harm than measles, mumps, and rubella.

 Hviid et al. found an “adjusted autism hazard ratio of 0.93 (95% CI, 0.85 to 1.02),” which means that they did not rule out the possibility that the vaccine increases the risk of autism by a factor of 0.02.
 The unvaccinated risk of autism found in the study was 525 out of 31,619.
 Multiplying this by a factor of 0.02 is about 1 in 3,000.
-That is 3 times greater than the 1 in 10,000 chance of dying from measles.
-As is usually the case in these kinds of studies, “no increased risk for autism after MMR vaccination” was found within the confines of the statistical power of the study.
-But that power is not enough to detect the incidence of autism occurring in an amount as small as the risk of fatal measles.
+That is more than 16 times greater than the risk of measles, mumps, and rubella being fatal or leading to permanent disability for children at normal risk (i.e., with normal levels of vitamin A and infected after birth) over a 10-year span.2 As is usually the case in these kinds of studies, “no increased risk for autism after MMR vaccination” was found within the confines of the statistical power of the study.
+But that power is not enough to detect the incidence of autism occurring in an amount as small as the risk of fatal or permanently disabling measles, mumps, and rubella for children at normal risk.

 3) The final results of Hviid et al.’s study are biased based on the age of diagnosis.